 Airborne yeast spores are everywhere, and to make a starter an appropriate landing place is required.
 All you need is flour and water.

-This technique for catching wild yeast comes from Ernie Hahn of La Pine, OR.
+This technique for catching wild yeast comes from Ernie Hahn of La Pine, Oregon.
 Ernie is a retired baker, a former competition cooking partner of mine, a Central Oregon Dutch Oven Society member, and the terror of the dessert category at any Dutch oven competition.
 He is an instructor at many Central Oregon Dutch Oven Society seminars, specializing in breads.
 Here is Ernie’s method for catching yeast and making a sourdough starter.

 2 c flour